mintyfresh8188/intersex101/J115_INTRO_TO_INTERSEX.md

 **We can also understand the different types of gonads that come up in DSDs:**

-Testicular
+Testes: A number of DSDs result in bilateral testes, or a testis and a streak gonad, making the individual’s gonadal sex to be male.
+Most typically seen in 46XY DSD, where genitalia or endocrine composition is where difference is seen, testes can also occur in those without a Y chromosome, such as in 46XX SRY+

-Ovarian
+Ovaries: A number of DSDs will result in bilateral ovaries, with the most common ovarian DSD being CAH (congential adrenal hyperplasia), and differences are seen in genitalia and endocrine composition.
+In very rare cases, someone with 46XY can have ovaries

-Ovotesticular/Mixed Gonads
+Ovotestes: A small portion of DSDs will result in someone having ovotesticular tissue, which is called OTDSD.
+Someone can also have an ovary and a testis.
+This is usually caused by either genetic mutation or by chromosomal mosaicism or chimerism

-Streak Gonads
+Streak gonads/undifferentiated: If gonads are not differentiated at all, such as in Swyer’s syndrome, the individual usually has a female phenotype (complete mullerian structures).
+This is the only case where gonads may need to be removed for an individual’s safety, they can easily become cancerous.

-And we can also understand the pubertal phenotype, which defines an individual’s secondary sex characteristics (note that each category describes what someone’s body biases, there may still be significant differences):
+**And we can also understand the pubertal phenotype, which defines an individual’s secondary sex characteristics (note that each category describes what someone’s body biases, there may still be significant differences):**

 Female development